SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 ### Shared subscription

-There can be multiple subscription on a managed object, each receiving filtered notifications as specified by their individual subscriptions.
+There can be multiple subscriptions on a managed object, each receiving filtered notifications as specified by their individual subscriptions.
-In order to scale, shared subscriptions are required so that notifications are dispatched to one of a number of possible consumers that are part of the same logical subscriber or parallelised application.
+In order to scale, shared subscriptions are required so that notifications are dispatched to one of a number of possible consumers that are part of the same logical subscriber or parallelized application.
-This can be achieved by creating a token with a subscription and subscriber name for the scalable application but with an optional boolean "isShared" request parameter set to true in the token create request.
+This can be achieved by creating a token with a subscription and subscriber name for the scalable application with the optional boolean `isShared` request parameter set to true in the token create request.

 Notifications (messages) will be distributed among all connections to the Notification 2.0 web socket endpoint.
-These all use a token for the same subscription and the subscriber and both the same subscription name, either by using the same shared token or using the same subscription name and subscriber when generating per instance tokens.
+They all use a token for the same subscription and the same subscriber, either by using the same shared token or using the same subscription name and subscriber when generating per instance tokens (say if the token can not be shared over the network).
-The subscription name defines the "topic" messages are published on, while the subscriber identifies the backend (north side) application that's usually used.
+The subscription name defines the topic messages are published on, while the subscriber identifies the backend (north side) application that's usually used.
 The application can consist of more than one instance running in parallel in the shared use case.

 Notifications will be delivered in order with respect to the notification generating device.